cacois/gitlab-fogbugz/README.markdown

 Configuration
 ---

-### Gitlab repositories:
+### GitLab repositories:
-Set up your repositories on Gitlab to send a [post-receive hook](http://github.com/guides/post-receive-hooks) to the root url of this sinatra app.
+Set up your repositories on GitLab to send a post-receive hook to the root url of this sinatra app.
 Be sure to include the port, if other than 80.

 ### gitlab-fogbugz-server (this app):
 The configuration file holds several variables that you'll need to edit.